huafu/ember-google-map/README.md

 # ember-google-map

 An Ember addon to include a google-map Ember friendly component in your apps.
+See a bare simple demo [there](http://huafu.github.io/ember-google-map/).

 **This is a work in progress, plan is to other tools provided by google-map API.**